omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### A message is misunderstood and TRAGEDY ensues.

 > We're back at VIM's place.
 HIKO's message is completely misunderstood.
 Thinking their offer of self-sacrifice has been accepted, VIM decides on poison.
 It means death to DIAPHANOUS as well, who has but until midnight to be wed.
-When TRUE LOVE and TRUE IDENTITY collide the FATES demand an IMPOSSIBLE CHOICE!

 HIKO flew home, and thus informed VIM:
 CHERMIONE will live!